Ancient Anatolia & Eastern Turkey

 Turkey's Eastern backwaters are a veritable treasure trove of beautifully-preserved antiquity and creation-myths that backdate the story of Humanity in ways almost unimaginable.
 Perhaps nowhere else on Earth can the story of Man be so accurately re-enacted as in Anatolia's hinterlands, on frontiers that follow the curve of the ancient Fertile Crescent.

 On this journey through heartlands of Anatolia, everywhere is a land that makes truth of myths.
 This is the land of Gordian knots that had Alexander himself in a fix.
 This is the land of troglodyte caves after the hermits have gone, of fiery pools where Abraham was cast; of ten millennia-old temples, like Göbekli Tepe and Karahan Tepe, to deities long-deceased.
-If you want the sublime without the ridiculous, this might be the tour.

 Here on the central plateau, Man crafted history from an imagination only Gods could possess.
 Vainglorious ancient kings built monuments to themselves on lonely mountains like Nemrut.
 Near-eastern empires, like the Hittites, disappeared from the historical record, but they left their capital, Hattusa, to leave us wondering why.